BORYA-dev/Melanoma_Recognition/README.md

 # Investigation-of-Intelligent-Recognition-of-Melanoma-Based-on-Systematic-Image-Feature-Extraction

 ## Introduction
+This is my thesis project I made in my junior year, focusing on feature extraction from images and model training using Python.
+This research identified key features for distinguishing melanoma, namely color, texture and shape.
+This not only narrows down the scope for subsequent melanoma research but also provides the public with clearer criteria for melanoma identification, facilitating early treatment and improving survival rates.

 ## Data Source
 This project utilized various datasets of melanoma images: 40 from the PH2 dataset [1], 70 from MED-NODE [2], 162 from the ISIC Challenge [3], 584 from Kaggle [4], and 32,042 non-melanoma images, totaling 856 melanoma images and 32,042 non-melanoma images.